Dechukni/machine-agent/README.md

 Events(websocket messages which are sent by agent) model
 ---

+All the events provide at least 2 fields:
+* `type` - the type of the event
+* `time` - the time related to the event(e.g. if an event type is 'stdout' then the `time` field describes the moment when the message provided by this event was pumped from stdout).
+For now the format of the field is `2016-06-15T20:29:44.437650129+03:00`

+#### Event examples
-* When the client successfully connected to the machine-agent(handshake response received)
+ When the client successfully connected to the machine-agent(handshake response received)
 ```json
 {
     "type" : "connected",